anastassiavybornova/pythoncrashcourse/assignments/assignment03/assignment03.md

 * Scissors beat Paper
 * Paper beats Rock
 * Worldpeace beats everything
+* if both user and computer select the same (Rock:Rock, Paper:Paper, or Scissors:Scissors), it's a tie (no one wins)

 In each round of RPSW, the user gets asked to choose between Rock (`R`), Paper (`R`), Scissors (`S`), Worldpeace (`W`); or Quitting the game (`Q`).
 If the user selects `Q`, the game ends, and no more rounds are played.
 If the user selects `W`, the user wins the round; and a new round of the game starts.
 If the user selects `R`, `P`, or `S`, the computer also (randomly) chooses between `R`, `P` and `S`, and the user and computer moves are evaluated against each other (either the user wins; or the computer wins; or it's a tie); then a new round of the game starts.